Highoshi/bit-brains-eip-/eips/eip-0003-epoch-based-token-distribution.md

 ## Epoch-Based Unlock Schedule (Brains)

 Epoch 1
 Epoch 2

+Epoch 3:
-Epoch 3 50% unlocked 15,000,000 BIT
+- 50% unlocked (15,000,000 BIT)

 Epoch 4

+Epoch 5:
-Epoch 5 100% unlocked 15,000,000 BIT
+- 100% unlocked (30,000,000 BIT cumulative)

-Total BIT unlocked evenly amongst 1000 Brain participants.
+Total BIT is unlocked evenly amongst 1,000 Brain participants.

-If 100% BIT rewards are staked throughout the Brain evolution, rewards will be 2 Cerebral for next stage accumalitive...
+If 100% of BIT rewards are staked throughout the Brain evolution, accumulated rewards qualify participants for Cerebral-stage progression on a cumulative basis, as defined in future EIPs.

+---

+## Autonomous Intelligent Token (AIT) and Real-World Alignment

+An Autonomous Intelligent Token (AIT) emerging from a Brain NFT is considered a real-world-aligned asset upon completion of the Brain stage, contingent on sustained Proof-of-Care and continuity intake across defined epochs.

+The real-world alignment of an AIT is derived from:
+- Verifiable longitudinal participation
+- Irreversible epoch-based commitment
+- Non-speculative maturation through time and care
+- Deterministic evolution rather than discretionary minting

+This framework positions AITs as economic representations of accumulated real-world effort, patience, and alignment rather than purely speculative digital instruments.

 ---